-The Company's Chief Executive Officer ("CEO") has been identified as the Chief Operating Decision Maker ("CODM") as defined by guidance regarding segment disclosures (see Note 13 for further discussion).
+The Company's Chief Executive Officer ("CEO") has been identified as the Chief Operating Decision Maker ("CODM") as defined by guidance regarding segment disclosures (see Note 12 for further discussion).
 Prior to the first quarter of fiscal year 2019, the Company had four operating segments.
-However as of April 29, 2018, the Company identified three operating segments that aggregate into one reportable segment, the Semiconductor Products Group.
+Beginning with the first quarter of fiscal year 2019, the Company identified three operating segments that aggregate into one reportable segment, the Semiconductor Products Group.